-- Create new and unique response: Ensure that your responses are new and unique by creating a response to each review.
+- Create new and unique response: Ensure that your responses are new and unique by creating a response to each feedback.
 Do not copy and paste a response you gave to a customer in an earlier situation for another customer.

 - Don’t take it totally offline.
-Sometimes, you may want to take the issue out of Feedback Hall and settle it off line but remember that some interested customers and prospective customers may be interested in seeing how you resolved the issue.
+Sometimes, you may want to take the issue out of FbH and settle it off line but remember that some interested customers and prospective customers may be interested in seeing how you resolved the issue.
 So, make sure you always come back to write a response on how the issue was resolved.

 - Be grateful for the feedback.
 Remember to thank customers for their feedback.

-Soliciting for reviews
+Soliciting for feedback

-- In the same vein, you should not yield to consumers demand for payment in order to remove a negative review or not to post any.
-If you have sufficient evidence that a consumer is threatening your business with negative reviews, please contact us, we will take action against the user.
+- In the same vein, you should not yield to consumers demand for payment in order to remove a negative feedback or not to post any.
+If you have sufficient evidence that a consumer is threatening your business with negative feedback, please contact us, we will take action against the user.
 However, we will not take any action against a consumer asking a business to make a refund to remedy a bad experience.

 The logo is a cube and we ask to always leave it a cube.
 Do not alter the shape by stretching or condensing it.
 In addition, please don’t attempt to recreate it by changing the colour, separating the logo elements, placing a strange image within the logo or covering part of it with another image.